ricky-watson-g/qwiklabs-deployment-manager-examples/examples/run_gcloud_command/README.md

 gcloud $*
 ```

-This snippet is a simple deomstration of running `gcloud compute instances list`:
+This snippet is a simple demonstration of running `gcloud compute instances list`:

 ```
 - name: task_title